kadazusa/terraform-aws-s3-bucket/README.md

 ### 3. Edit terraform.tfvars

-Set your AWS profile, region, and S3 bucket name in terraform.tfvars
+Set your AWS region, S3 bucket name prefix, and the number of S3 buckets (default is 10) in terraform.tfvars

 ### 4. Apply Terraform configuration